Skip to content

 Internet Programming

-NOTE: Because the National CTC is an NSF ATE center grant, access to the complete curriculum is limited to educators of North American secondary and post-secondary institutions.
+NOTE: Note that the National CTC was funded by an NSF ATE grant.
+As such, curriculum is intended for use solely by educators of North American secondary and post-secondary institutions.
+To access the content, visit the CTC's public "Curriculum" legacy drive.

 Description: This course covers Internet programming in depth, including client-server, peer-to-peer, and web applications.
 The primary goal is to help students understand the principles of how distributed applications are built, while also giving them practical experience in creating common Internet applications.